SergeoLacruz/inventree-supplier-panel/README.md

 https://user:password@ipaddress:port
 ```

-If you do not need this just leave Proxy CON empty.
+If you do not need this just leave the fields empty.

+A proxy can also be set using the environment variables PROXY_CON and PROXY_URL.
+The
+values in the environment variables overwrite Inventree settings.

 ## What it does